neha396singh-hub/Corporate-ESG-and-Decarbonization-Strategy/README.md

 ## 🚀 Project Summary

-> This project showcases a robust, corporate-grade data ecosystem—engineering raw operational logs into pre-computed SQL views and transforming them into an interactive Power BI analytics suite for strategic carbon tracking and compliance audit readiness.
+> This project showcases a robust, corporate-grade data ecosystem - engineering raw operational logs into pre-computed SQL views and transforming them into an interactive Power BI analytics suite for strategic carbon tracking and compliance audit readiness.

 ---